What is Peyronie's Disease (PD)?

 Am I at risk?

-It is estimated that up to 9% of men are affected by Peyronie’s Disease.
-This condition can occur at any age and is more common in middle aged men.
-Peyronie’s disease may run in families, and there is an association with nodules that form along the tendons in the hands (Dupuytren’s contracture).
-Often there is a history of an injury to the penis which may be sustained during normal intercourse.
+The true prevalence of PD is not know.
+Men do not always report signs and symptoms of Peyronie’s disease, and doctors do not routinely inquire about them.
+Studies suggest that up to 13 percent of men are affected by Peyronie’s disease.
+Although it is more common in Caucasian men of northern European descent, Peyronie’s disease can affect men of any heritage.
+This condition may run in families and there is an association with scar tissue that forms along the tendons in the hands (Dupuytren’s contracture).
+Often there is a history of injury to the penis which may be sustained during normal intercourse.

 How is it evaluated?

 A thorough history and physical examination is usually sufficient to make the diagnosis.
-Pictures of the erect penis to assess the degree of curvature are helpful.
+Having pictures of the curve during erection is helpful.
+An ultrasound of the penis can confirm the location of the scar tissue and aid in treatment planning.

 How is it treated?